 Other activities that are a part of this schema are playing with running water, running, playing tag, throwing a ball, and sliding down a slide (or watching how different objects slide down a slide).

 Ways to support this schema: Plenty of outdoor time and free space to run, throw things, pour water, send items down slides, or drop things from high places.

-    Children working in this schema enjoy things like making patterns, lining up toys, ordering things in sequences.
-They will often spend a good amount of time trying to make things just right.
+Children working in this schema enjoy making patterns, putting objects in lines, and ordering things in sequences.
+They will often spend a good amount of time trying to make things right.

 Ways to support this schema: Loose parts that can be used to make patterns like the Grapat mandala pieces, small cars, or dolls.